 Don’t be afraid to try new things, especially when you’re struggling to focus.
-You can always reach out to the Learning Strategist or an Online Learning Coach for ideas and suggestions to build on your own personal learning strengths and preferences.
+You can always reach out to the Learning Strategist for ideas and suggestions to build on your own personal learning strengths and preferences.

 Study environment is another big factor of concentration.
 If your sister screams every time she fails a level of Super Mario Bros, you might want to make sure there is a wall or two between her and your study space.

 A change of locale can be as little as moving from your kitchen table to your desk, or as big as getting out and finding a quiet cafe or park to work.

 Prioritize your needs before others’.
 This doesn’t mean you should bail out of all your chores, but if your second-cousin asks you to help them paint their new house, you are allowed to say no.

 And definitely say no if your friend asks you to go to a new club the night before your exam.
 (That club will still be there when you’re ready to celebrate your awesome exam grades!)

 Part of focusing on your studies also means not fixating on others’ studies.
 Try not to compare your grades to your classmates’.
 If you’re wondering how your grades compare with the rest of the class, talk to your professor — in addition to telling you how you’re doing, they might give you some tips to tailor your study skills to that specific course.

 Study snacks are your new best friend